robinovitch61/the-leo-zone/content/books/the-scholomance-series/index.md

   building in between to allow you to care about what's happening and to who
 * there is a Dune or GoT like level of intrigue and motivation-driven character development.
 In such an intense environment, every child in the school is a master of trade, barter, study of others, and hierarchy setting
+* there is a bit of the Patrick Rothfuss Kingkiller Chronicle thing going on where the main character is troubled but also just happens to be the absolute best at everything.
+It's much more balanced than that, but still.
+I like that in certain fantasy like Harry Potter or Earthsea, the main characters aren't particularly "genius" at anything, and their success comes largely from their internal struggles to be brave, do the right thing, and endure during hard and scary times.